bianc8/rdc22/README.md

-# How to move current line Up or Down in VIM:
+# How to Move current line Up or Down in VIM:
 <details>
 <summary>Click to expand!</summary>